 Turley Wine Cellars is located just north of St. Helena on Highway 29.
-This is a private production facility not open to the public.
+This private production facility is not open to the public.
 Founder of Turley Cellars, Dr. Larry Turley grew up in Tennesse and Georgia and is a former emergency room physician who worked in Santa Rosa.
 He was also the co-founder of Frog’s Leap Winery along with John Williams and his wife at the time, Julie – and Larry’s wife at the time, Jeannine.
 Larry and John made their first barrel of wine from grapes they sourced from Stag’s Leaps Wine Cellars.
-Several years later they decided to make wine commercially; their first vintage of Frog’s Leap was 1981 with a 700 case production of both Sauvignon Blanc and Zinfandel with grapes purchased from Spottswoode Winery in St. Helena.
+Several years later they decided to make wine commercially; their first vintage of Frog’s Leap was 1981 with a 700-case production of both Sauvignon Blanc and Zinfandel with grapes purchased from Spottswoode Winery in St. Helena.
 Winemaker Julie Johnson became their first employee in 1984 (later she founded Tres Sabores Winery near St. Helena).

 Frog’s Leap wine was initially made at what is now the Turley Cellars owned production winery (no tasting room) just north of the town of St. Helena, located next to Mill Creek which flows into the Napa River and slightly north of the historic Bale Grist Mill.
 Larry owned 5 acres of land at the time which he had purchased in 1974 – the wine was named in honor of a previous business on site (a frog farm, supplying frog legs to various restaurants in San Francisco).
 Not able to afford the grapes for their first harvest John and Larry sold their motorbikes to finance their initial wine making efforts!
-This property has since grown to more then 70 acres under Turley’s ownership.
+This property has since grown to more than 70 acres under Turley’s ownership.